 The order of the meals will vary depending on the type of shift you are doing, but as long as you get them in over the 24 hours, you know you will get the nutrition you need.

 Sit down for 10 minutes each week with your shift pattern in front of you and look at the week ahead.
 Make a rough plan of what you might eat and what you need to buy, so it is easy to shop, even if you are tired.

 Make sure the meal you have before you start your shift is packed with as much nutrition as possible.
 If you are working a night shift this will probably be a healthy dinner, then take a light meal and light snack to work and have breakfast when you get home.
 If you are working an early morning shift you might want to try a smoothie before you go, take a main meal and a snack and have a light meal or bowl of cereal when you get home.

 As tempting as it is to dose up on caffeine, overdoing it isn’t helpful.
-Keep your fluids up with green tea, peppermint tea, chai and water.
+Keep your fluids up with herbal teas and water.

 For those who have active, physical jobs, it can seem quite normal to feel tired all the time.
 There are the challenges of being out all day, working over mealtimes or being stuck on site with limited cooking facilities and easy access to junk food and sugary drinks.

 The easy option is grabbing things on the go.
 But eating that way makes it harder for your body to do what it needs to do and it is far more likely you will end up crashing out when you get home from work.
 To avoid fatigue and get the most from your day, eating right is essential.